 This distinguished group of facilitators has more than 200 years of IT leadership, experience, knowledge and education to help tomorrow’s IT leaders understand and enhance their leadership style.
 From its inception, these leaders have helped develop, guide, and expand RLF and its highly regarded curriculum.
 In each region, one or more of the following contacts facilitate the sessions and guide the participant discussions.

-Scot is a Partner at Media Systems Inc and is a 2002 RLF graduate.
-He has over twenty years of experience in the technology sector in organizations ranging from Fortune 500 multi-nationals to smaller high-growth corporations.
-Prior to joining Media Systems, Scot held executive roles in both buy and sell sides of the technology industry, and he has extensive experience in for-profit education, insurance brokerage, and in turnaround leadership situations in a variety of business segments.
-His professional experience includes leadership roles as CIO, executive roles in global operations and application development, client services and contract negotiation, and applied business technology, and he is on the Board of the Chicago SIM Chapter.
-Scot holds a B.S. in Computer Science from Northwestern University and an MBA in Finance and Entrepreneurship from the University of Chicago.
+Scot is a Partner at Media Systems Inc, is Managing Director at FullPeak, LLC, and is a 2002 RLF graduate.
+He has held multiple CIO positions and leadership roles in organizations ranging from Fortune 500 multi-nationals to smaller high-growth corporations in both the buy and sell sides of the technology sector.
+Scot has extensive experience in for-profit education and in turnaround leadership situations in a variety of business segments, and his professional experience includes executive roles in global operations and application development, client services and contract negotiation, and applied business technology.
+Scot is the incoming President of the SIM Chicago Chapter, and he received his B.S. in Computer Science from Northwestern University and his MBA in Finance and Entrepreneurship from the University of Chicago.

 With more than 35 years experience in IT management, Bart’s experience includes leading and managing multiple IT departments, consulting, educating, marketing and selling to the IT function.
 He has been facilitating the RLF since 1994 and the Leadership Development Roundtable (LDR) since 2001.
 He has worked with clients in their leadership development programs.
 He spent 17 years at Digital Equipment Corporation as a Manager of Consulting Services, MIS Marketing Manager and Manager of Field Information Systems.
 Prior to Digital, Bart was a Corporate Director of IS for an automotive parts manufacturer, a senior consultant with Touche Ross and a marketing representative for IBM.
 He is the trustee and past chairman of SIM’s Boston Chapter.